richardjm/voron-parts/README.md

 # voron-parts
-Just some other custom parts I've made that probably aren't worth making a pull request over.
+Just some other custom parts I've made that probably aren't worth making a pull request over. (discord: whistlinric)

 Almost all of these files are works in progress, they may break your printer and set your house on fire, so use at your own risk etc.